Train-In-Blocks-Ltd/Landing/content/dev/andromeda-update.md

 ## Referral Discounts

 We like to reward your loyalty.
 Get others on-board and we will give you a permanent discount on your subscription.
-The trainer you refer will also recieve a discount as an incentive.
+The trainer you refer will also receive a discount as an incentive.

 ## Stats Table